The Theatre School > Conservatory > Undergraduate Conservatory > Lighting Design

 In the third year, students hone their ability to analyze text and express themselves artistically while concentrating on implementation of their design ideas.
 Students work collaboratively with their peers in other design areas to propose and justify design concepts, and further develop their drawing and drafting abilities.
 Students also explore period style elements through a survey of art, architecture, fashion, and furniture.
 Students work closely with the entire production team and staff to design two shows in our season.

 The fourth year is a transition year, further developing students’ abilities and preparing students to enter the profession.
 Coursework will focus on larger period pieces and plays with complex situations while students prepare their professional portfolio for graduation.
-Students also explore other areas of design and technology through electives.
-Production work continues as students design one more production in our season and are placed in a professional internship of their choosing.
+Students also explore other areas of theatrical design and technology through electives.
+Production work continues as students design one more production in our season and complete a professional internship of their choosing.

 At the end of each year, The Theatre School hosts a Graduate Showcase event to showcase the work of our graduating design students.
 Under the guidance of the faculty, graduating designers prepare a showcase exhibit of their portfolio – which is presented in Chicago for artistic directors, alumni, and other members of the theatre, film, and television industries.